 iPhone 14 vs iPhone 12: Performance

-The A14 Bionic powering the iPhone 12 may be a year old, but it still outperforms many 2021 Android flagship phones on benchmark tests.
+The A14 Bionic powering the iPhone 12 may be nearly two years old, but it still outperforms many 2021 Android flagship phones on benchmark tests.
 Still, the iPhone 12 will be no match for what the iPhone 14 is inevitably packing.

 It's assumed the iPhone 14 will be equipped with a chip named the A16, and rumors say that the next Apple A-series chip will use a 4-nanometre (4nm) process.
 Put simply, that means it should be more efficient and more powerful than before.
 However production shortages could mean Apple has to stick with the same 5nm processor size as before.

 Nevertheless, since the A15 Bionic chip in the iPhone 13 tops the iPhone 12's performance, you'd expect an even bigger gap between the iPhone 14 and the iPhone 12 once Apple introduces its next phone.

 This may only apply to the iPhone 14 Pro models though.
 We've heard rumors that say the regular iPhone 14 phones could stick with the iPhone 13's A15 chipset, which while still an improvement on the A14 in the iPhone 12, won't be the best available performance in a new iPhone.